Undergraduate Department of

 POS 3713, Understanding Political Science Research, is required of all majors.
 This course should be taken as early as possible in the student's academic program, and no later than the first semester of junior year (prior to the completion of seventy-five credit hours).

-No student who has accumulated three or more grades below "C–" (D+, D, D–, F, U) in political science courses taken for credit, at Florida State University or elsewhere, will be permitted to continue toward a degree with a major in political science.
+A student who has been admitted to the Political Science major at FSU and received more than two (2) grades below "C-" (D+, D, D-, F, U) in political science courses will not be permitted to graduate with a degree in the major.

 Political science majors are required to have a minor or second major and to meet the requirements stipulated by that department or program.
 Public administration is not permitted as a minor because classes in that area count toward the political science major.